ejsadiarin/dotfiles-other-from-pop-os/README.md

 ### WM
 - if using i3, change the keybindings for window management (see i3 config)
+- Hyprland, also change keybindings if necessary

 ### Global Search
 - Rofi, try to configure theme
+- keybind it (bindsym in i3, in Hyprland idk look at docs)

 ### Themes, Icons, and Other Essentials
 - Install Breeze
 - File System --> Nautilus, Thunar, or idk any

 ### Shell
-- oh-my-zsh
+- zsh --> oh-my-zsh
 - oh-my-zsh catppuccin mocha theme
+- try to look into fish shell

 ### Bar
 - Polybar
-- or Waybar idk
+- Waybar --> if using Hyprland, which is most likely I will be using

 ### When installed:
 - ensure git is installed, then configure git config --global user.name and user.email